Matesxs/GAN-Playground/README.md

 ```
 scrape_lorem_picsum.py - Script for scraping lorem picsum like websites
 preprocess_dataset.py - Script for mass rescaling images to target size and optionaly splitting them to training and testing parts
+Note: Some utility scripts have its settings in settings folder
 ```

 ## Results